apache/nuttx/configs/sama5d3x-ek/README.txt

   The NuttX make system will support the several different toolchain options.

-  All testing has been conducted using the AtmelStudio GCC toolchain.
-To use the CodeSourcery, devkitARM or other GNU toolchain, you simply need to add add one of the following configuration options to your .config (or defconfig)
+  All testing has been conducted using the CodeSourcery GCC toolchain.
+To use a different toolchain, you simply need to add change to one of the following configuration options to your .config (or defconfig) file:
-  file:

     CONFIG_ARMV7A_TOOLCHAIN_CODESOURCERYW=y  : CodeSourcery under Windows
     CONFIG_ARMV7A_TOOLCHAIN_CODESOURCERYL=y  : CodeSourcery under Linux